 └── logstream_1001 // Log stream 1001

-In the log archive directory above, the top-level directory contains the following three types of data:
+In the above log archive directory, the top-level directory contains the following three types of data:

-piece_d1002r1p1_20230111T193049_20230111T193249.obarc: This file displays the id, start time, and end time of the current Piece and is only for informational purposes.checkpoint: This directory records the archive points of active Pieces.
-The ObArchiveScheduler module regularly updates the archive point information in this directory.
-Specifically:single_piece_info.obarc: This file records the metadata of the current Piece.tenant_archive_piece_infos.obarc: This file records the metadata of all frozen Pieces in the current tenant.file_info.obarc: This file records the list of log streams in the Piece.logstream_1: This directory records the log files of log stream 1, which is the system log stream of the OceanBase Database tenant.logstream_1001: This directory records the log files of log stream 1001, which is a user log stream of the OceanBase Database tenant.
+file_list.0.obarc: This file records the files and directories contained in the current directory.piece_d1002r1p1_20230111T193049_20230111T193249.obarc: This file displays the ID, start time, and end time of the current Piece and is only for information display.checkpoint: This directory records archive positions for active Pieces.
+The ObArchiveScheduler module periodically updates the position information in this directory.single_piece_info.obarc: This file records the metadata of the current Piece.tenant_archive_piece_infos.obarc: This file records the metadata of all frozen Pieces in the current tenant.file_info.obarc: This file records the list of log streams in the Piece.logstream_1: This directory records the log files of log stream 1.
+Log stream 1 is the system log stream of the OceanBase Database tenant.logstream_1001: This directory records the log files of log stream 1001.
+Log streams with IDs greater than 1000 are user log streams of the OceanBase Database tenant.

 Log archiving